Pistons shut down Magic after halftime in 103-88 win

+The Magic were held to 15 points in the third quarter and 33 in the second half.
+They are now 0-7 on the road this season.
 Orlando was playing a second straight game without Nikola Vucevic, out with a right ankle sprain.
-The Magic are now 0-7 on the road this season.

-”They’re good defensively and they were aggressive with their coverages,” Orlando coach Steve Clifford said. ”I thought in the first half we did a good job; the second half we just got away from it. … The ball has got to move.”

 Detroit went on an 11-0 run near the end of the third and led 78-70 at the start of the fourth.
 Orlando never really threatened after that.
 The Magic shot just 39% from the field and 8 of 25 from 3-point range.